moshrom6/N2RNconverter/README.md

-This repository contains 3 files; each utilizing a different programming language (HTML, CSS, and JS).
+This repository contains 3 files; each utilizing a different language (HTML, CSS, & JS).
 Together they make a functional number => roman numeral converter.
 Experiment & enjoy